Bolovard/openlm/README.md

-# Disclaimer
+# ⚠️ Disclaimer

+> **Important:**
-This single HTML relies on external endpoints for parsing and markdown!
+> This single HTML file relies on **external CDN endpoints** for parsing and Markdown rendering.

+### What This Means

+- Markdown parsing is loaded from a CDN
+- Math rendering (KaTeX) is loaded from a CDN
+- Syntax highlighting is loaded from a CDN
+- Styling (TailwindCSS) is loaded from a CDN

+If you go offline and these files are not cached, certain features **will not function properly**.

+---

+### To Make It Fully Offline

+Download all external dependencies locally and replace CDN links with local file paths.

 # Local -- AI Chat Interface (Frontend Only)